 Not long ago, Elafonisi Beach was a secret known to very few locals on Crete.
 Then, in 2014, it was named one of the world's top 25 beaches on TripAdvisor.
-That's when any resemblance between this beach on the southwest coast of Crete and a slice of paradise came to an end.
+That's when this beach on the southwest coast of Crete came to an end as a slice of paradise.

-But, if you go very early — in the season or on the day — you can still enjoy the remarkable pink sands, the wild flowers and strange rock formations in relative peace.
+But, if you go very early in the season you can still enjoy the remarkable pink sands, the wildflowers, and strange rock formations in relative peace.

 What's So Special About Elafonisi?